kyma-project/busola/docs/extensibility/resources.md

 ### Variable fields

 Additionally it's possible to define variable fields.
 In this case **path** is ommited and instead a **var** argument is used to specify variable name to assign to.
 Such a value is not added to the resultant yaml, but instead stored in memory and provided to any [JSONata](https://docs.jsonata.org/overview.html) handlers as variables (e.g. `$foo`).
-If the variable field is placed in an array property, the resultant variable is also an array.
+Variables will be provided for the current context - so if a variable is defined inside an array, the value is for that specific item.
+To access raw values, the predefined `$vars` variable has to be used.

 When using a variable inside an array it has to be wrapped inside a `[]` element (see example).